Skip to main content

 2023-2026 Collaborative Humanities Postdoctoral Fellow

-Lara Lookabaugh is an interdisciplinary feminist geographer whose research engages decolonial and Indigenous geographies, feminist political geography, critical development studies, and geographies of memory in Latin America and the Southern United States.
+Lara Lookabaugh is an interdisciplinary feminist geographer whose research engages decolonial and Indigenous geographies, feminist political geography, critical development studies, and geographies of memory in Latin America and the southern United States.
 Through a six-year participatory research collaboration with a Mam Maya women’s collective in Guatemala, her current project explores how the everyday political and artistic practices of Indigenous women create space to envision and enact alternative futures.
 Lara is a founding member of two editorial and writing collectives, Desirable Futures and Against Colonial Grounds, which bring together scholars to explore colonial constructions of time and futurity and the intersections of Black and Indigenous Geographies.
 She holds a PhD in Geography from the University of North Carolina at Chapel Hill.

 Helen Makhdoumian